 The price is different for each breeder, so you should contact a breeder before buying a Tibetan Mastiff.

 They are not picky eaters and can be fed a well-balanced diet of dry food, canned food, and raw food.
 Give them a large toy or bone to chew on to keep their teeth clean and healthy.

 The best food for a Tibetan Mastiff is high-quality kibble.
 There is always going to be the argument that raw is better for your large dog.
-Talking for vets, high-quality kibble will be sufficient for your dogs however you should consider feeding your dog meat, vegetables, and fruits along with the kibbles.
+Talking to vets, high-quality kibble will be sufficient for your dogs however you should consider feeding your dog meat, vegetables, and fruits along with the kibbles.

 The kibble should be high in protein, have a moderate fat content, and have a low level of carbohydrates.
 This is because Tibetan Mastiffs are large dogs that require more protein.
 They also have a higher tolerance to fat than other breeds.